CTOverton/React-Global-Theme/docs/Theme Documentation/Theme Getting Started.md

 # Global Theming Guide
 Creat a consistent theme across your mobile app, website, or brand.
-You're thank us later.
+You'll thank us later.

 This guide makes development and implementation of a global theme in any React application as seamless as possible.